Flooristics, LLC

 Share Button

 Beck dying is when a woven section of carpet is dyed in one piece.
-The infusion of dye to fiber takes place in a large vat known as a beck.
-The solution, a blend of water, dye and finishing chemicals, colors the entire carpet piece.
-This is opposed to dying the yarn before it is tufted into the backing.
+The infusion of dye into the fiber takes place in a large vat known as a beck.
+The solution, a blend of water, dye, and finishing chemicals, colors the entire carpet piece.
+This contrasts with dyeing the yarn before tufting it into the backing.

-Pressure beck dying, also known as jet beck dyeing, happens when the carpet and dye are placed in a large pressurized vat.
+Pressure beck dyeing, also known as jet beck dyeing, occurs when technicians place the carpet and dye in a large, pressurized vat.
 Because the process uses heat and pressure, the dye penetrates the fibers more quickly.
 The result is a beautiful carpet with the desired color for the clients.

 Filed Under: Carpet and Rugs